upstream-se/guidebook-draft/docs/meta/lifecycle-governance/versioning-model/index.md

 ## Version number structure

-Each released version represents a stable and reviewable state of the guidebook.

-- **MAJOR** versions identify changes that affect the normative core of the discipline.
-- **MINOR** versions identify non-normative changes or clarifications.
+Versions are expressed as MAJOR.MINOR.PATCH.

+Each **major version** of the guidebook represents a distinct normative state of the discipline.
+It defines a stable configuration of Foundations against which validity and compliance may be assessed.

+Each **minor version** represents a refinement of a major version.
+It incorporates clarifications or non-normative improvements while preserving the normative state defined by the major version.

+Each **patch version** represents an editorially corrected state of a minor version.
+It addresses defects in expression without affecting interpretation or validity conditions.

+A change in the MAJOR component occurs only when the normative core defined in Foundations changes.

+A change in the MINOR component occurs when refinements or clarifications are introduced that do not alter validity conditions.

-- **PATCH** versions identify editorial corrections that do not affect meaning.
+A change in the PATCH component occurs when editorial corrections are applied that do not affect meaning.

+Minor and patch increments do not establish a new normative state.
 Version increments are determined by the nature of the change, not by its size.

 ## Major version increments